Roshnigithub5/NEW-REPO/README.md

 # NEW REPOSITORY

-This is a new repository
+This is a new repository.

 # CREATOR